Dutch Tulip small group Tour

 Other Garden Tours offered by Odyssey Traveller

-This is a fully escorted 7 day program for a small group and appeals to a couple or the single traveller with a particular interest in gardens.
-The Dutch Tulip Tour allows the traveller to join the Chelsea Flower show that immediately follows the conclusion of this program.
+This is a fully escorted 7 day program for a small group and appeals to a couple or single traveller with a particular interest in gardens.
+The Dutch Tulip Tour allows travellers to join the Chelsea Flower show that immediately follows the conclusion of this program.

-Odyssey has a collection of small group programs offered each year of which the Dutch Tulip tour is just one.
-Odyssey's garden tours seek to educate and allow the traveller to explore some of the truly great gardens of Europe.
+Odyssey has a collection of small group programs offered each year, of which the Dutch Tulip tour is just one.
+Odyssey's garden tours seek to educate travellers and provide them with opportunities to explore some of the truly great gardens of Europe.
 Odyssey seeks to pick the best time to examine each garden and often the associated houses.
 Please click though on this link to read more about Odyssey's collection of small group garden tours for Senior travellers.